Table of Contents

 Mad cow disease treatment

-Mad cow disease cannot be cured.
+There is no cure for mad cow disease.
 Doctors focus on providing patients and their caregivers with advice for support.

 Living with mad cow disease

-Living with mad cow disease means learning to adapt to the changes and complications of dementia.
-As dementia worsens, it takes away a person’s independence.
+Living with mad cow disease means learning to adapt to the changes and complications of brain deterioration.
+As the disease worsens, it takes away a person’s independence.
 They are no longer able to care for themselves.
 Caregivers will be given guidance on the best ways to care for their loved one at this stage.

 Questions to ask your doctor